sarathbabusaravanan/HealthFit/README.md

 ![](media/light_dark.png)

-**Healthify** offers light as well as dark theme 🌓.
+**HealthFit** offers light as well as dark theme 🌓.
 So now you can use Healthify in whatever theme you like the most. 🔥

 ![](media/slide-1.png)

-**Healthify** has a clean and sleek user interface which makes it easy for people of all age groups use it. 😁
+**HealthFit** has a clean and sleek user interface which makes it easy for people of all age groups use it. 😁

 ![](media/slide-2.png)

-**Healthify** uses Auth0 for authentication.
+**HealthFit** uses Auth0 for authentication.
 It supports email-based authentication as well as Google authentication. **Healthify** also has a smooth user onboarding process.

 ![](media/slide-3.png)